Para leer esta hoja informativa en español, haga clic aquí.

 Why Is It Taking So Long to Find a Cure?

-For those living with HIV, it may seem like it is taking scientists forever to find a cure for HIV.
+For those living with HIV, it may seem like it is taking scientists forever to find a cure for the virus.
 Considering how many drugs are out there to treat HIV, surely, they would have found a way to knock the virus out once and for all, right?

 Unfortunately, several factors contribute to why it is taking so long to find a cure.
 The first set of these is more about the research to find a cure than the virus itself.
 It includes limitations on our global capacity to study HIV in laboratories, to fund cure research, and even to find willing study participants.